Target Pistol | Carrying Case | Spotting Scope | Ear and Eye Protection | Stop Watch | Scoring Aids | Tools | Cleaning Supplies | Targets | Ammunition

 Cleaning Supplies

 A properly cleaned and maintained gun will operate more reliably, produce greater accuracy and will wear more slowly than one that is not.
 Only a fool would risk losing a match with a double-alibi in rapid fire due to a dirty gun!
-In addition, while smokeless powders and non-corrosive primers are not caustic to your pistol, their residue IS ABRASIVE and will cause wear during operation if not removed.
+The argument that regular pistol cleaning is unnecessary because the modern smokeless powders and non-corrosive primers are not caustic is really not valid - their residue is ABRASIVE and will cause wear during operation if not removed.

 Similarly, a pistol should be lubricated, but never to excess.
 While the .45 caliber pistol might prefer quite a bit of lubrication, the .22 caliber pistol should be oiled at a bare minimum in only the proper places.
 Too much oil may attract dirt and residue and actually induce wear.